 The fetus is normally hypoxemic compared with the newborn foal, and this hypoxia is largely responsible for the maintenance of fetal circulation by generation of pulmonary hypertension.
 During normal parturition, mild asphyxia occurs and results in fetal responses that lead to a successful transition to extra-uterine life.
 If more than mild asphyxia occurs, the fetus is stimulated to breathe in utero; this is known as primary asphyxia.
-If the initial breathing effort resulting from the primary asphyxia is not effective, a second gasping period occurs within several minutes known as secondary asphyxia.
+If the initial breathing effort resulting from the primary asphyxia is not effective, a second gasping period (termed secondary asphyxia) occurs within several minutes.
 If asphyxia does not improve, the foal enters a stage called “secondary apnea,” which is irreversible unless resuscitation is initiated.
 Therefore, the first priority of neonatal resuscitation is establishing an airway and breathing for the foal.
 Foals that are not spontaneously breathing are assumed to be in secondary apnea.

 If the foal does not breathe or move spontaneously to right itself within seconds of birth, tactile stimulation is necessary (eg, drying with a towel).
 If tactile stimulation does not result in spontaneous breathing, the foal should be intubated immediately and manually ventilated.
 Mouth-to-nose ventilation can be used if nasotracheal tubes or a bag-valve-mask is not readily available.
 Hyperventilation with 100% oxygen is suggested to be the best choice to reverse fetal circulation; however, evidence from human medicine suggests there are no apparent disadvantages in using room air instead.

-Drug therapy should be started if a nonperfusing rhythm persists for >30–60 sec in the face of chest compressions.
+Drug therapy should be started if a nonperfusing rhythm persists for >30–60 seconds in the face of chest compressions.
 Epinephrine remains the drug of choice at a dosage of 0.01–0.02 mg/kg, IV.
 If given through the nasotracheal tube, the dosage should be 0.05–0.1 mg/kg.
-Epinephrine can be repeated every 2–3 min during compressions, coinciding with the 10-sec assessments between rounds of compressions.
-Vasopressin (0.6 U/kg, every 10–20 min) is gaining attention as a cardiovascular resuscitation drug, but experience in foals is limited.
+Epinephrine can be repeated every 4 minutes during compressions, coinciding with the 10-second assessments between rounds of compressions.
+Vasopressin (0.6 U/kg, every 10–20 minutes) is gaining attention as a cardiovascular resuscitation drug, but experience in foals is limited, and cost is prohibitive in veterinary medicine.
 Atropine is not recommended in bradycardic newborn foals, because the bradycardia is usually secondary to hypoxia.
 Atropine can also increase myocardial oxygen debt if hypoxia is not corrected.
 Doxapram is not recommended for resuscitation of newborns, because it does not reverse secondary apnea.

 Prematurity, dysmaturity, and postmaturity may all be associated with high-risk pregnancy.
+Postmature foals are commonly born to mares ingesting endophyte-infested fescue.
 Iatrogenic causes include early elective induction of labor (based on inaccurate breeding dates) or interpretation of late-term colic or uterine bleeding as ineffective labor.
 Most often, the cause is idiopathic.
 Even if undetermined, the cause may continue to affect the foal after birth.
-All body systems may be affected by prematurity, dysmaturity, and postmaturity, and thorough evaluation is necessary.

 Respiratory failure is common in these foals and is related to immaturity of the respiratory tract, poor control of respiratory vessel tone, and weak respiratory muscles, combined with poorly compliant lungs and a greatly compliant chest wall.
 It is usually not due to a surfactant deficiency.
 Most foals require oxygen supplementation and positional support for optimal oxygenation and ventilation.
 Effort must be expended to maintain these “floppy foals” in sternal recumbency.
 Some may require mechanical ventilation.

 Failure of passive transfer should be treated, if present, with hyperimmune plasma.
-Intranasal oxygen insufflation at 5–10 L/min should be provided even if hypoxemia is not present, to decrease the work of breathing and provide support for the increased oxygen demands associated with sepsis.
+Intranasal oxygen insufflation at 5–10 L/minute should be provided even if hypoxemia is not present, to decrease the work of breathing and provide support for the increased oxygen demands associated with sepsis.
 Mechanical ventilation may be necessary in cases of severe respiratory involvement seen with acute lung injury or acute respiratory distress syndrome.
 If the foal is hypotensive, pressor agents or inotropes may be administered by constant-rate infusion.
-Inotrope and pressure therapy is generally restricted to referral centers, where the infusions and the foal’s blood pressure can be closely monitored.
-NSAIDs are used by some practitioners, as are corticosteroids in specific circumstances.
-Use of these drugs should be judicious, because they may have several negative consequences, including, but not limited to, renal failure and gastric or duodenal ulceration.
-Antiulcer medications are controversial, because critically ill, recumbent foals typically have an alkaline gastric pH but may be useful once the foal is ambulatory.
+Inotrope and pressor therapy are generally restricted to referral centers, where the infusions and the foal’s blood pressure can be closely monitored.
+NSAIDs are used by some practitioners, as are corticosteroids, in specific circumstances.
+Use of these drugs should be judicious, because they may have severe negative consequences, including, but not limited to, renal failure and gastric or duodenal ulceration.
+Antiulcer medications are controversial, because critically ill, recumbent foals typically have an alkaline gastric pH.
+These medications may be more useful once the foal is ambulatory.